transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 **Note on Semantics:**

 With the exception of ɔ, the symbols and concepts above should not be interpreted according to standard semantics that assume a direct correspondence between language and reality.
 Following Nāgārjuna's approach, these terms function as *provisional tools* with non-standard semantics: they point toward aspects of experience without claiming to represent mind-independent objects or ultimate metaphysical truths.
 Each symbol is a finger pointing at the moon, not the moon itself.

+The symbol ≡ is used to denote a *definitional equivalence* within the framework.
+It does *not* represent standard mathematical identity.
+Instead, it signifies that two expressions are conceptually equivalent given the definitions and operations of the framework.
+This equivalence is often context-dependent and should not be interpreted as implying that the two sides of the equation can be freely substituted in *all* contexts, as one might do in standard mathematics.

 ---